xenondevs/Docs/docs/nova/addon/worldgen/worldgen.md

+---
+icon: lucide/earth
+---

 # World Generation Overview

+!!! warning "Documentation status"

+    Parts of this documentation are outdated.
+Some examples use older Nova APIs or Minecraft world-generation features that no longer exist, while newer features may not yet be documented.

 Nova's worldgen is completely based on [Minecraft's custom worldgen format](https://minecraft.wiki/w/Custom_world_generation) with some additions.
 However, you can also register everything worldgen-related in code if you don't want to use Json.
 If you